Message Persistence API for Go SDK

 Method(s)

-you can use the following method(s) in the Go SDK:
+To run History you can use the following method(s) in the Go SDK:

 pn.History().